annaduan09/econ4225/homework1.md

 Table: Share of total household income and mean income by quintile

 ![](homework1_files/figure-latex/income quintile viz-1.pdf)<!-- -->
-# ?
-SCF

 ## Question 7: mean total household income and share for the top 1%
-As discussed in class, quintiles can obfuscate the inequality within the top of the distribution.
-Looking at the top 1% of high earning households, we see that their mean income ($639,974) is 8.81 times that of the bottom 99% ($72,570), and 3.2 times that of the top 20%.
+As discussed in class, looking at mean incomes and income shares by quintiles can obscure the inequality within the top of the distribution.
+Looking at the top 1% of households, we see that their mean income ($639,974) is 8.81 times that of the bottom 99% ($72,570), and 3.2 times that of the top quintile ($199,894).
 In terms of income share, the top 1% accounts for 8% of all household income, making up nearly one-sixth of the top quintile's share.
 Even within the top quintile, there is drastic inequality between the highest and lowest earners.

+Compared to the SCF (based on Section 1.2 Slide 9), the top 1% has a lower income share and mean income in the PSID (SCF reported 22.4% and $3.18 million in 2022).

 -----------------------------------------
    group      income_share   mean_income